 This training class in Bury regularly runs beginners courses for all breeds and sizes of dogs, so whether you are an experienced handler or want to start training your dog in this exciting sport, you will find a class to suit.
 Check out their Facebook page for more info

-Enjoy agility or hoopers with this foundation class which teaches directional control, turns, verbal and body communication, forward focus etc.; the course costs around £120 for 6 weeks and, like many local clubs, is a great way to build confidence with jumps when starting out in the hobby
+Enjoy agility or hoopers with this foundation class which teaches directional control, turns, verbal and body communication, forward focus etc.; the course costs around £120 for six weeks and, like many local clubs, is a great way to build confidence with jumps when starting in the hobby

 3. Dog Agility Training in Birmingham

 MAISIE’S PET BOUTIQUE

 Maisie’s Pet Boutique offers dog agility sessions for owners living in Birmingham and surrounding areas.
 There are regular courses throughout the year and one-to-one sessions, so whether you want to master weave poles or take part in an agility trial, this is a great place to start.

 AGILITY 4 FUN

 Just half an hour’s drive from Birmingham, this fantastic agility community offers sessions for all abilities, and you can progress from level 1 – to level 7.
 You can book a block of 5 sessions for just £30.
 Dawn, the trainer, has competed in the sport for many years and is also a competitive judge